openstack-archive/fuel-docs/pages/installation-fuel-ui/install.rst

 When configuration is done
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once the master node is installed, power on all other nodes and open the FuelWeb on the configured network.
+Once the admin node is installed, power on all other nodes and open the Fuel on the configured network.
 Slave nodes will be booted in bootstrap mode (Centos based Linux in memory) via PXE and you will see notifications on the user interface about discovered nodes.